A. General Information Regarding the Administration of the Association and Responsibilities of the Membership

 All Record of Participation (RP) information shall be entered on Techscore.
 Members are required to enter their own RP information for each regatta they attend.
 Failure to do so shall result in a team being penalized according to ICSA PR 33.

 Teams listed in the current year’s regatta schedule are officially entered in each of the events for which they are listed.

 To withdraw from an event, a team shall notify the host school and the MCSA Race Chairman by 12 noon on the Friday two weeks before the event begins.
 Teams withdrawing from an event after the two-week deadline has passed shall be fined seventy-five dollars ($75) for each fleet race event and one hundred twenty-five dollars ($125) for each team race event.
 After the two-week withdraw deadline for an event has passed, the MCSA Race Chairman shall attempt to contact the teams on the wait list in order, after verifying the number of open berths with the Host School.

 Teams that withdraw from an event within 24 hours (after 12 noon on the day before the first scheduled race) and teams that fail to attend shall be fined one hundred fifty dollars ($150) for fleet race events, two hundred and fifty dollars for team race ($250) and fifty dollars ($50) for singlehanded events.
+Per Policy A8, any team that leaves a regatta before it is completed will be marked as having failed to attend.
 These funds shall be used to distribute to the host school for sailor’s fees for four (4) sailors for fleet race events and six (6) sailors for team race events, and the Association shall retain the balance.

 Teams that withdraw within two weeks of a conference championship or a regatta hosted by a yacht club shall be fined two hundred and fifty dollars ($250) and shall lose their first round regatta selection the following year.
 The selection penalty will apply no more than twice.